davidcarslaw/davidcarslaw.github.io/content/project/vehicle-emissions/index.md

 - We showed that there was a strong ambient temperature dependence in light duty diesel NO$_x$ emissions following extensive measurement campaigns throughout 2017 and 2018 [Grange et al., (2019)]({{< ref "/publication/temperature-2019/index.md" >}}).

+The focus during the latter half of 2019 will be the measurement of Heavy Duty Vehicles using the Denver FEAT.